All Episodes

 Now, I found some really extraordinary things that I had never anticipated.

-One, for example, was that in a number of ancient languages, the words in those languages for sun, these are words that are translated as sun, such as the Greek Helios, or the Latin Saul, or the Assyrian Babylonian Shamash, Those words for sun were the names of the planet Saturn in those ancient languages.
+One, for example, was that in a number of ancient languages, the words in those languages for sun, these are words that are translated as sun, such as the Greek helios, or the Latin Sol or the Assyrian Babylonian Shamash.

-Now that is an extraordinary idea that just makes absolutely no sense.
+Now, that is an extraordinary idea that just makes absolutely no sense.

 But sense can be made of that if you allow a completely different interpretation to come in.

-Now I eventually realized that the ancient sun gods that are at the center of many of the primitive rituals and so on at the beginning of civilization, Those sun gods were the planet Saturn, and you cannot understand the story of those gods, such as the ancient Egyptian Atum Ra.
+Now, I eventually realized that the ancient sun gods that are at the center of many of the primitive rituals and so on at the beginning of civilization, those sun gods were the planet Saturn.

-You cannot comprehend those stories in terms of anything familiar to us today, and in terms of anything we see in the sky today.
+You cannot comprehend those stories in terms of anything familiar to us today, in terms of anything we see in the sky today.

 The planets were the gods.

-The planet Saturn reigns in the beginning as the preeminent Monarch, Celestially, the Universal Monarch, the Ancient Sun God.
+The planet Saturn reigns in the beginning as the preeminent monarch celestially, the universal monarch, the ancient sun god.

-And there was, at that time, a spectacular configuration of planets in the sky.
+And there was at that time a spectacular configuration of planets in the sky.

 It stretched across the whole polar region of the sky.